TeamMGE/MicrobialGenomicsCourse/_episodes/05-genome-comparision.md

 > ## Exercise
 >
-> A recent manuscript by [Baudet and colleagues](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-020-0744-3) displays an insertion/deletion on chromosome 3 between IPO323 and 3D7.
+> A recent manuscript by [Badet and colleagues](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-020-0744-3) displays an insertion/deletion on chromosome 3 between IPO323 and 3D7.
 Based on the whole-genome alignments, are you able to recover this structural variation?
 >
 >> ## Solution
 >>